antonizoon/debian-hd2-buildsystem/README.md

 > *[Original thread on XDA](http://forum.xda-developers.com/showthread.php?t=1729130)*

+## Introduction

+This is a project to create a modern, viable build of Linux on the HD2 for MAGLDR, cLK, and possibly haret.
+The original work was made by "bardzudny" of XDA on Debian Linux with E17 Mobile.
+A dev called "antonizoon" is currently improving the buildsystem and looking into using the buildsystem for Ubuntu or Kubuntu Active.

+Full builds can be found in the download links at the bottom.
+This git repository includes everything needed to create a rootfs for a chroot.
+Basically, it installs the packages needed and sets up the system.
+We also have a kernel git repo with a custom kernel based on one from HTC-Linux

+The buildsystem is designed with a profile methodology, like ArchISO or Larch.
+Basically, just edit the `packages` file to add or remove packages from your build, or edit the `options.conf` to set the username, the source repository, or other things.

 ## Foreword from bardzudny

 Lately I have found myself experimenting with Debian on my beloved Leo.
 It's very much WIP, but even right now it may be fun to play around for some.
 And most of the stuff that *doesn't* work, well, solutions are in the line of sight.